tonyfischetti/sake/functests/test3/qstats.md

 NAME
 ====

-qstats - a quick and dirty statistics tool for the Unix pipeline
+qstats - a quick and dirty statistics tool for the Unix pipeline (version 1.0)

 SYNOPSIS
 ========